renke/import-sort/README.md

 ```

 The keys are a list of file extensions that map to the parser and style that should be used for files that have any of the listed file extensions.

+Instead of putting your configuration into your `package.json` you can also use a `.importsortrc` file written in JSON.
+For more details see [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) which is used internally by `import-sort`.

 By default, `import-sort` comes with these styles: